apache/james-project/src/adr/0042-applicative-read-repairs.md

    - A batch containing conditional updates can only operate within a single partition
    - It is unadvised to update many partitions in a single batch, and keep the cardinality low for performance reasons

-BATCH could be a good option to keep to tables synchronized, but do not apply to mailboxes (conditional update) nor counters.
+BATCH could be a good option to keep tables synchronized, but does not apply to mailboxes (conditional update) nor counters.

 We already propose several tasks to solve denormalization inconsistencies.
 "Applicative read repairs" should be